solana-labs/solana/docs/src/developing/on-chain-programs/deploying.md

 3. [Deploy](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/sdk/program/src/loader_upgradeable_instruction.rs#L77): Creates both a program account and a program data account.
 It fills the program data account by copying the byte-code stored in a buffer account.
 If the byte-code is valid, the program account will be set as executable, allowing it to be invoked.
 If the byte-code is invalid, the instruction will fail and all changes are reverted.
 4. [Upgrade](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/sdk/program/src/loader_upgradeable_instruction.rs#L102): Fills an existing program data account by copying executable byte-code from a buffer account.
 Similar to the deploy instruction, it will only succeed if the byte-code is valid.
 5. [Set authority](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/sdk/program/src/loader_upgradeable_instruction.rs#L114): Updates the authority of a program data or buffer account if the account's current authority has signed the transaction being processed.
 If the authority is deleted without replacement, it can never be set to a new address and the account can never be closed.
-6. [Close](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/sdk/program/src/loader_upgradeable_instruction.rs#L127): Clears the data of a program data account or buffer account and reclaims the SOL used for the rent exemption deposit.
+6. [Close](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/sdk/program/src/loader_upgradeable_instruction.rs#L127): Clears the data of a program data account or buffer account and reclaims the SOL used for the rent-exempt minimum balance.

 ## How `solana program deploy` works